runemalm/OpenDDD.NET/docs/gettingstarted.rst

     using Microsoft.Extensions.DependencyInjection;
     using Xunit;
     using OpenDDD.NET.Extensions;
-    using DDD.Domain.Model.Auth;
+    using OpenDDD.Domain.Model.Auth;
-    using DDD.Domain.Services.Auth;
+    using OpenDDD.Domain.Services.Auth;
     using OpenDDD.NET.Hooks;
     using Main;
     using Main.Extensions;
-    using Main.NETCore.Hooks;
+    using Main.NET.Hooks;
     using Application.Actions;
     using Application.Actions.Commands;
     using Application.Settings;